theforeman/smart_proxy_realm_ad_plugin/README.md

 # Description
 This plugin adds a new realm provider for managing hosts in Active Directory.

+It does the following:

+  * When hosts are created in foreman it will create a new computer account in active directory and return the password to foreman so it can be used in the kickstart file.

+  * When hosts are rebuilt it will reset the computers account and return a new password to the kickstart file.

+  * When hosts are deleted in foreman it will delete the associated computer account in active directory.

 ## Installation
 See How_to_Install_a_Smart-Proxy_Plugin for how to install Smart Proxy plugins.